Get the KonMari tidying bug

 There are only 18 certified KonMari Consultants in the UK.
 One right here in Sussex shares her tips on implementing the famous method of life-changing tidying.

-Have you been watching the latest hit Netflix series?
+Did you see this year’s hit Netflix series?
 I’m not talking Scandi thriller or US mega series but a diminutive Japanese woman explaining how to sort out your sock drawer (and the rest) in Tidying up with Marie Kondo.

 Of course, there’s so much more to the de-cluttering guru’s KonMari philosophy than having a tidier house.
 Sussex’s Mimi Bogelund of The Organised Home and Life – one of only 18 certified KonMari Consultants in the UK – tells us more…